Makena-Wambui/AirBnB_clone/web_static/README.md

 The <li> tag defines a list item.
 The <li> tag is used inside ordered lists(<ol>), unordered lists (<ul>), and in menu lists (<menu>).

+The flex property is a shorthand property for: flex-grow flex-shrink flex-basis
+The flex property sets the flexible length on flexible items.
+If the element is not a flexible item, the flex property has no effect.